Will I get fitter biking on-road or off-road?

 "If you're doing loads of off-road stuff, then there's a place for the indoor trainer, where you can replicate the speed and that real measured on-the-bike effort – there's probably a place for that from a coaching perspective."

-It's also worth saying that specificity tends to be key – if you're training for a road race, you're probably going to want to err on the side of long, hard road rides.
+All that said, specificity remains key – if you're training for a road race, you really should err on the side of long, hard road rides.
 Even if road racing is and never will be your bag, if you're mainly riding off-road and you want to add a layer of speed, the road and even the indoor trainer is a great place to do that.

 After cutting his teeth on local and national newspapers, James began at Cycling Weekly as a sub-editor in 2000 when the current office was literally all fields.